After Soft Tissue Grafts

 If you had sedation for your procedure do not plan on driving or using any type of machinery for at least 24 hours.
 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking your usual nourishment.
 This may weaken you further and limit your ability to exercise.

-For a soft tissue graft Dr. Colón typically uses a surgical bandage on the donor site (the palate).
+For a soft tissue graft our physicians typically use a surgical bandage on the donor site (the palate).
 Sometimes it is also used in the recipient site (grafted site).

 If a surgical bandage was used, it is desirable for it to remain in place for 24 hours.
 Do not remove it; just let is come off when it is ready.
 If it does not come off, we will remove it during your post-operative visit.
 When the surgical bandage comes off, do not place it back in position.
 At that point begin cleaning the wound gently with a cotton swab dipped in the medicated mouth rinse prescribed.